Acxiom/metalus/common-pipeline-steps/docs/transformationsteps.md

 #### Available Transformation Steps
 There are multiple steps that are exposed in the TransformationSteps library:

 #### mapToDestinationSchema()
 This step will map a data to an existing schema (StructType).
-The output will be mapped to the destination schema honoring data types, column order (including placeholders for missing columns) and any input aliases and transformation that might be provided in the Transformation object.
+The output will be mapped to the destination schema honoring data types, column order (including placeholders for missing columns), filters, and any input aliases and transformation that might be provided in the Transformation object.

 ##### Input Parameters